 Members of the Quality Committee are:

-- Marko Novak, research
+- Marko Novak, researcher and president

 - Eva Križaj, student

 - Inga Lamešić, representative of the Office for student affairs

 - Martina Dolžan, accountant

 - Kristina Slejko, representative of the Career Centre and International Office

 - Tamara Rozman, head of the library and publishing

 - Tadej Petejan, president od the Alumni club